josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

-So if you've got the hard skills down, you know where your efforts are best invested.
+So if you feel like you're well qualified, but you're still hitting a wall, soft skills may well be where your efforts are best invested.

 ### Tailor your resume to the job